Leody Taveras Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 29th in the league with a collective 7.1 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.4 K/9, the second-worst in the league.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (7.71).
+- The Athletics' 7.53 team ERA ranks last among all league pitching staffs.

-- In his last time out on Sunday against the New York Mets, the lefty tossed six innings, allowing two earned runs while surrendering four hits.
+- Athletics pitchers combine to allow 35 total home runs at a clip of 1.8 per game (most in baseball).

+- The right-hander last appeared in relief on Saturday, when he threw 2/3 innings against the Texas Rangers while giving up hits.

-- The 27-year-old has a 4.60 ERA and 6.9 strikeouts per nine innings in three games this season, while giving up a batting average of .250 to his opponents.
+- The 29-year-old has amassed an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.